 We know how stressful buying and selling a house can be, especially if you are a first time buyer.
-This guide is an outline of the residential conveyancing sale and purchase process.
+Our ‘guide to buying and selling a house’ is an outline of the residential conveyancing sale and purchase process.
 Please contact us to discuss your personal circumstances.

 The Energy Performance Certificate (EPC)

-2. We obtain your deeds from your Bank or Building Society.
+2. Obtain your deeds from your Bank or Building Society.

-3. We obtain up-to-date official copies of your deeds from HM Land Registry.
+3. Obtain up-to-date official copies of your deeds from HM Land Registry.

-4. We provide you with Law Society Protocol Forms to complete.
+4. Provide you with Law Society Protocol Forms to complete.

-5. We prepare and send out a draft contract to your buyer's solicitors.
+5. Prepare and send out a draft contract to your buyer's solicitors.

-2. We obtain a draft contract from your seller's solicitors.
+2. Obtain a draft contract from your seller's solicitors.

-3. We make a Local Authority search.
+3. Carry out a Local Authority search.
 This reveals information known to the local authority about the property itself.

-4. We consider whether it is appropriate to make other searches.
+4. Consider whether it is appropriate to make other searches.

-5. We raise enquiries on the contract and legal papers with the seller's solicitor.
+5. Raise enquiries on the contract and legal papers with the seller's solicitor.

 When all of the above matters are completed, you will be in a position to exchange contracts.
 A deposit of up to 10% of the purchase price is usually payable by the buyer to the seller on exchange of contracts.
 Once the contracts are signed and exchanged, a binding contract exists and usually neither party can withdraw without incurring serious penalties.